574n13y/Deploy-a-Microservices-Application-on-AWS-EC2-using-Kubernetes/README.md

  - Installing Kubernetes on AWS EC2 Instances
  - Installing Docker on Both Instances.
 To install Docker on both instances, follow these steps:
-   1. SSH into one of your instances by running:
+   1. SSH into one of your instances by running: `` ssh -i ~/.ssh/mykey.pem ubuntu@<instance-ip> ``
+   2. Replace ~/.ssh/mykey.pem with the path to your key pair file and <instance-ip> with the public IPv4 address of your instance.
-   2. Update the package index by running:
+   3. Update the package index by running: `` sudo apt update ``
-   3. Install Docker by running:
+   4. Install Docker by running: `` sudo apt install docker.io -y ``
-   4. Start and enable the Docker service by running:
+   5. Start and enable the Docker service by running:
+      ```
+      sudo systemctl start docker
+      sudo systemctl enable docker
+      ```
-   5. Verify that Docker is installed and running by running:
+   6. Verify that Docker is installed and running by running: `` sudo docker version ``
-   6. Add current user to the docker group
+   7. Add current user to the docker group
-   7. Repeat the same steps for the other instance.
+   8. Repeat the same steps for the other instance.

  - Installing kubeadm, kubelet, and kubectl on Both Instances.
 To install kubeadm, kubelet, and kubectl on both instances, follow these steps:
    1. SSH into one of your instances by running: